robot5000-design/ms2/documentation/test.md

 ## 4. Bugs List from Github Issues section:

+After efforts to "break" the application testing on mobile produced bug #14, which was similar issue to #12.
 All bugs below were fixed and explanations can be found in the github issues section of the repository.

+- timer secondsLeft is not displaying the correct value after a question is answered too quickly.
+A value from the previous iteration is displayed. #14

 - jshint suggested highscore should be accessed via dot notation bug #13